AmrDeveloper/Amun/README.md

 - Binary, Logical, Comparisons Operators
 - Assignments Operatiors =, +=, -=, *=, /=
 - Standard C Headers as part of the Standard library
+- No implicit casting, every cast must be explicit to be clear

 ### Requirements for Developments
 - C++ Compiler (GCC or Clang) that support C++20